 In my early days as an affiliate marketer, my focus was on joining programs that I felt had high marketability and appeal.
 I was less concerned about a program’s overall structure, but more interested in the financial outcomes that hadn’t yet occurred.
-This lead me to join Julep’s affiliate program for example when I saw $7 and $15 commissions on subscriptions.
-How I was going to get those subscriptions was an afterthought.
+For example, I joined Julep’s affiliate program which paid a commission rate of three percent.
 A couple of months later, I revisited Julep’s program and thought more about their commission structure.
-To earn $10K, I would need to sell $100K of products.
-Knowing how difficult it is to sell $10K, never mind $100K, left me scratching my head.
+To earn three thousand dollars, I would need to sell $100K of products.
+Knowing how difficult it is to sell ten thousand worth of merchandise, never mind $100K, left me scratching my head.

-As I thought more about my affiliate partnerships, I drafted a document called “Affiliate Selection Guidelines” which outlined my requirements as an affiliate going forward, for example, a program should offer a 30-day cookie window (also known as “return days”) and have a minimum payout of 30%.
+As I thought more about my affiliate partnerships, I drafted a document called “Affiliate Selection Guidelines” which outlined my requirements as an affiliate going forward.
+For instance, a program should have a minimum conversion/cookie window of thirty days and have a minimum payout of thirty percent.

-I believe the top affiliate programs have a set of parameters in place to benefit both the advertiser (merchant) and publisher (affiliate).
+I believe the top affiliate programs have similar parameters to benefit both the advertiser (merchant) and publisher (affiliate).
 Here are some essential considerations to help you select the top affiliate programs.

 #1 Commission Rate

-Another item you should look out for is programs that offer recurring or lifetime commissions.
-These programs will pay you as long as the person you signed up continues to pay, for example, AWeber offers recurring commissions of 30%.
-These programs are rare but definitely fantastic to find success with.
+Watch for programs that offer recurring or lifetime commissions.
+These programs will pay you as long as the person you signed up continues to pay.
+Most email marketing providers such as MailerLite offer recurring commissions.

 #2 Conversion Days / Cookie Window

-As I mention in another post, one drawback of Udemy’s affiliate program is their seven-day conversion window which is well below the industry average of 30 days.
+One major drawback of Udemy’s affiliate program is their seven-day conversion window which is well below the industry average of thirty days.
 I like affiliate programs that give me a chance to convert my marketing efforts within a reasonable period.
-Dinosaurs like Amazon and eBay enforce a nonsensical 24-hour conversion window i.e. if a purchase isn’t made after clicking my link within this timeframe, my efforts will go unrewarded.
-Conversely, take Thrive Themes’s affiliate program that offers a cookie duration of two years, which is extremely generous.
-I believe in most cases (depending on the product/service and price) customers will purchase or pass on an item within 30 days.
-Therefore, the best programs offer at least 30 days to convert buyers.
+Dinosaurs like Amazon and eBay enforce a nonsensical 24-hour conversion window.
+If a purchase isn’t made after clicking my Amazon link within this timeframe, my efforts will go unrewarded.
+Conversely, Thrive Themes’s affiliate program offers a two-year cookie, which is extremely generous.
+I believe in most cases (depending on the product/service and price) customers will purchase or pass on an item within thirty days.
+Therefore, seek programs that offer at least thirty days to convert buyers.

 #3 Earnings Potential

 As an affiliate marketer, I want to promote products and services that belong to a growing industry/market sector, not a declining one.
 Ideally, I want to be an early mover in a market that is exploding and ripe for opportunities.
 For instance, I’m exploring affiliate opportunities in FinTech because many financial technology companies are producing services I like and use such as TransferWise.
-I want to be active in the markets that offer high conversion rate potential.
+Also, I want to be active in the markets that offer potentially high conversion rates.

 #4 Marketing Materials

 In the words of Jerry Maguire, “Help me, help you.”
 I’ve gotten excited about several programs only to be disappointed by their marketing materials, creative, and banners.
-Advertising creative is important in marketing, blogging, and it helps with conversion rates.
-Savvy, split-test minded affiliate managers understand this and ensure they offer marketing materials that are current and appealing.
-Furthermore, affiliate managers should stay organized by removing old stock and campaigns, so that affiliates don’t have to sift through.
+Advertising creative is important concerning promotional activities, and it helps with conversion rates.
+Savvy affiliate managers understand this and offer marketing materials that are current and appealing.

 #5 Deep Linking